Identify source devices and verify the authenticity of digital video files with Medex Forensics’ new patent-pending technology.

 Medex is a patent-pending, new approach to examining video files that provides investigators and prosecutors new insight into digital video.

 Our novel methodology helps answer questions about authenticity and file manipulation, as well as generational provenance, all from a singular video file.

-Medex not only supports the analysis of cell phone, camcorder, or CCTV video, but can also extract and examine video from a wide variety of cloud-based and streaming video services, such as YouTube, Facebook, or Instagram.
+Medex not only supports the analysis of cell phone, camcorder, or CCTV video, but can also examine video from a wide variety of cloud-based and streaming video services, such as YouTube, Facebook, or Instagram.

 Secure and User-friendly

 With its intuitive, web-based interface, Medex is as simple as drag, drop, and discover.

 Concerned about security?
 Medex is hosted on AWS GovCloud CJIS compliant infrastructure and does not retain or playback any submitted video files.
 Read Medex’s security pamphlet for more information about Medex’s SaaS security practices.